How To Pack And Survive A Long Haul Flight

 Avoid caffeine and alcohol

 While on most flights free alcohol is hard to resist for many, it’s recommended to avoid both alcohol and caffeine during your flight.
-The air humidity in the cabin while flying is much lower than what we are used to.
+The air humidity in the cabin while flying is much lower than what we are used to on the ground.
 This can bring on dehydration far quicker than on the ground and alcohol and caffeine can accelerate the effects.

 Staying hydrated with plenty of water is the best way to avoid headaches and dryness throughout the flight.
 Don’t worry about needing to use the bathroom as the exercise of getting up and down is actually beneficial in avoiding issues such as Deep Vain Thrombosis (DVT).